FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 60.Write a program to print a welcome text in a separate line.

-### 61.Write a program to find the third angle of a triangle.
+### 61. Write a program to find the third angle of a triangle.